danielmarkschwartz/zenlang/zenspec.md

 defined using typedef, struct, enum, or union.

-Type expressions are used to express the type of an object in casts, structure/union declarations, function agruments, and typedefs.
+Type expressions are used to express the type of an object in casts, structure/union declarations, function arguments, and typedefs.

 The simplest form of type expression is simply an identifier corresponding to a declared type.
 This can be followed by '\*' to indicate a pointer of that type,